Non-integrated defect relation for meromorphic mappings from a K\"ahler manifold with hypersurfaces of a projective variety in subgeneral position: Non-integrated defect relation for nondegenerate mappings sharing hypersurfaces in subgeneral position

 \section{Non-integrated defect relation for nondegenerate mappings sharing hypersurfaces in subgeneral position}

-First of all, we need the following lemma due to \cite{Q16-1}. \begin{lemma} Let $V$ be a smooth projective subvariety of $\P^n(\C)$ of dimension $k$.
-Let $Q_1,...,Q_{N+1}$ be hypersurfaces in $\P^n(\C)$ of the same degree $d\ge 1$, such that
+First of all, we need the following lemmas from \cite{Q16-1,Q16-2}. \begin{lemma}[{see Lemma 3.1 \cite{Q16-1} and Lemma 3.1 \cite{Q16-2}}] Let $V$ be a projective subvariety of $\P^n(\C)$ of dimension $k$.
+Let $Q_1,\ldots,Q_{N+1}$ be hypersurfaces in $\P^n(\C)$ of the same degree $d\ge 1$, such that